MainframeOS/erebos/docs/swarm-client.md

 ## RPC class

-The Erebos client and individual APIs use RPC classes provided by the [`MainframeHQ/js-tools` repository](https://github.com/MainframeHQ/js-tools#packages), such as [`@mainframe/rpc-browser`](https://github.com/MainframeHQ/js-tools/tree/master/packages/rpc-browser) and [`@mainframe/rpc-node`](https://github.com/MainframeHQ/js-tools/tree/master/packages/rpc-node) depending on the environment.
+The Erebos client and individual APIs use RPC classes such as [`@erebos/rpc-browser`](https://github.com/MainframeHQ/erebos/tree/master/packages/rpc-browser) and [`@erebos/rpc-node`](https://github.com/MainframeHQ/erebos/tree/master/packages/rpc-node) depending on the environment.
 The relevant factory is exported as `createRPC()` and can be used with [standalone API classes](individual-apis.md) also exported with the client.

 ## SwarmClient class